nistara/dot-emacs/README.md

 - Code folding.
 - Open a file from anywhere in the current git repository.
 - Mark git changes on the left margin.
-- Maximize frame on startup
+- Maximize frame on startup.